robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

 #### Removing and mitigating high-friction developer experiences

-It should be somebody's job to make everybody more productive and keep them productive.
+It should be somebody's job to make everybody more productive and keep them productive by solving problems that distract them for value-adding work.

 ### Helping your existing engineers to become more skilled